Brandocean/Roadmap-SH-docs/Linux/README.md

     - `bp`: to move to the previous buffer (buffer previous)
     - `bn`: to move to the next buffer (buffer next)
     - `bd`: if you want to delete the actual buffer
+    - `badd`: if you want to add a buffer without switch (remains in the actual buffer).
 </details>

 41. <details>